taw00/manuscript-css/v3.0/examples/example-lovecraft-at-the-mountains-of-madness.md

 This example:
 - long-form narrative
-- chapters and scenes - even an embedded arbitrary poem Note, we only have one scene per chapter in this, and therefore you could easily have done the same formatting with just scenes.
+- chapters and scenes - even an embedded arbitrary poem Note, we only have one scene per chapter in this.
+We did this because we wanted the manuscript to be in chapter form (page-break before each chapter) versus a series of scenes (no page breaks between scenes.
 - we also customize a few things.

 The narrative for our example: HP Lovecraft's classic, _At the Mountains of